inpsyde/wp-app-container/README.md

 All the abstract service provider classes shipped with the package use a trait which, in order:

 - checks for the existence of a `$id` public property in the class, and use it if so.
 - in case no `$id` public property, checks for the existence of a public `ID` constant in the class, and use it if so.
-- if nonce of the previous apply, uses the class name as ID.
+- if none of the previous apply, uses the class fully qualified name as ID.

-So by just extending one of the abstract classes and doing nothing else there's already an ID defined, which is the class name.
+So by extending one of the abstract classes and doing nothing else there's already an ID defined, which is the class name.

 In case this is not fine for some reason, e.g. the same service provider class is used for several providers, it is possible to define the property, or just override the `id()` method.